Supply chain management in the chemicals industry

-Deloitte expert Dr. Wolfgang Falter, Global Chemicals & Specialty Materials Sector Lead, speaks about why Supply Chain Management becomes an increasingly competitive factor and differentiator.
+Deloitte expert Dr. Wolfgang Falter, Global Chemicals & Specialty Materials Sector Lead, speaks about why Supply Chain Management in the chemicals industry becomes an increasingly competitive factor and differentiator.

 See what Deloitte expert Dr. Götz Wehberg, Chemicals & Specialty Materials Lead Consulting, says about how Supply Chain Management can contribute to the chemical business beyond its fulfillment function.

 Find out what our Deloitte expert Tim Berger, Senior Manager, recommends chemical companies in order to exceed customer expectations.